fuvizzo/rick-and-morty/README.md

 Both the auth and character service use the [***jsonwebtoken***](https://www.npmjs.com/package/jsonwebtoken) library to perform authentication/authorization operations.

-I referred mainly to this article to go through the jwt library and the way to use it:

 ### The auth service
 It's responsible for User authentication.
 I wrote some basic functionalities here.
 The APIs provided are: